 2015 Benefits Enrollment

-It’s time to review your benefit options and actively enroll in the coverage that will be best for you in 2015.
-Benefits open enrollment is Oct.
+Benefits open enrollment was Oct.
 27 through 6 p.m.(ET), Nov.
-14. See “You really need to enroll, but if you don’t …” for information about what happens if you don’t take advantage of your once-a-year opportunity.
+14. See “You really need to enroll, but if you don’t …” for information about what happens if you didn’t take advantage of your once-a-year opportunity.

 - How to enroll